 Hammer toes can lead to severe discomfort, especially when you’re wearing shoes.
-Luckily, Jose F. Hilario, DPM, PA, located in Converse, Texas, provides expert conservative care when you’re suffering from a condition such as a hammer toe.
+Luckily, Jose F. Hilario, DPM, PA, located in Converse, Live Oak, Schertz, and San Antonio, Texas, provides expert conservative care when you’re suffering from a condition such as a hammer toe.
 Dr. Hilario and his team take a compassionate and evidence-based approach when it comes to getting you the treatment you need to get back on your feet.
 Call the office today or book a consultation using the website to schedule an appointment.

 Hammer toes are a type of deformity that often affects your second through fifth toes, known as lesser digits.
 The malformation is caused by what’s known as a contracture.